-While a bunion is sometimes referred to as a bumpy “growth,” nothing has actually grown along the joint of the big toe (known medically as the metatarsophalangeal joint).
+While a bunion is sometimes referred to as a bumpy “growth,” nothing has actually grown along the big toe joint (known medically as the metatarsophalangeal joint).
 Rather, the bone or tissue at the joint has shifted out of place, causing the bump while often shifting the big toe inward toward the smaller toes.
-There is a similar yet less common condition that can happen to the little toe, known as a “bunionette” or “tailor’s bunion.”
+There is a similar yet less common condition that can happen at the base of the little toe, known as a “bunionette” or “tailor’s bunion.”

 A bunion forms when something affects the stability of the joints and tendons in the foot, creating an imbalance.
 This often takes years of abnormal movement and force.

-Having an abnormal foot structure is a considerable cause of developing bunions.
+Having an abnormal foot structure is a considerable cause of bunion development.
 If they run in your family, odds are you are at greater risk of developing them as well.
 It’s not the bunion itself you inherit, but the foot shape that makes one more likely.
 Additional risk factors include past foot trauma and neuromuscular disorders.

 Then there’s the elephant in the room; the one wearing heels.
-There is debate over whether wearing shoes that are too tight or place too much pressure on the front of the foot can directly cause bunions.
+There is debate over whether wearing ill fitting shoes, that place too much pressure on the front of the foot can directly cause bunions.
 What is indisputable, however, is that they contribute to the development of a bunion that already had potential.
-This may explain why bunions tend to occur more often in women.
+This may explain why bunions tend to be more common in women.

 Managing the Terrain